-Coupling a large-scale hydrological model (CWatMv1.1) with a high-resolution groundwater flow model (MODFLOW 6) to assess the impact of irrigation at regional scale
+Coupling a large-scale hydrological model (CWatM v1.1) with a high-resolution groundwater flow model (MODFLOW 6) to assess the impact of irrigation at regional scale

-- 5 Luca Guillaumot, Mikhail Smilovic, Peter Burek, Jens de Bruijn, Peter Greve, Taher Kahil, Yoshihide Wada - Water Security Research Group, Biodiversity and Natural Resources Program, International Institute for Applied Systems Analysis (IIASA), Laxenburg, Austria - Institute for Environmental Studies, VU University, De Boelelaan 1087, 1081HV, Amsterdam, The Netherlands - 10 Correspondence to: Luca Guillaumot (guillaumot@iiasa.ac.at)(guillaumot@iiasa.ac.at)
+- 5 Luca Guillaumot1, Mikhail Smilovic1, Peter Burek1, Jens de Bruijn^{1,2}, Peter Greve1, Taher Kahil1, Yoshihide Wada1 - 1 Water Security Research Group, Biodiversity and Natural Resources Program, International Institute for Applied Systems Analysis (IIASA), Laxenburg, Austria - 2 Institute for Environmental Studies, VU University, De Boelelaan 1087, 1081HV, Amsterdam, The Netherlands - 10 Correspondence to: Luca Guillaumot (guillaumot@iiasa.ac.at)

 Short summary.
-We apply fordevelop and test the first-time a large-scale hydrological model at regional scale with a very high spatial resolution and including that includes a water management and groundwater flow model.
-The model is used to inferThis study infers the impact of surface and groundwater-based irrigation on groundwater recharge and on evapotranspiration and groundwater recharge in both irrigated and non-irrigated areas.
-WaterWe argue that water table time-fluctuations-recorded in boreholes are can be used as validation data if water management is well reproduced; however, reproducing water table depth would require finerimplemented and spatial resolution (<i s < 100 m).
+We develop and test the first large-scale hydrological model at regional scale with a very high spatial resolution that includes a water management and groundwater flow model.
+This study infers the impact of surface and groundwater-based irrigation on groundwater recharge and on evapotranspiration in both irrigated and non-irrigated areas.
+We argue that water table recorded in boreholes can be used as validation data if water management is well implemented and spatial resolution is ≤ 100 m.

 Abstract.
 In the context of changing climate and increasing water demand, large-scale hydrological models are helpful for understanding and projecting future water resources across scales.
 Groundwater is a critical freshwater resource and strongly controls river flow throughout the year.
 It is also essential for ecosystems and contributes to evapotranspiration, resulting in climate feedback.
 However, groundwater systems worldwide are quite diverse, including thick multi-layer aquifers and thin heterogeneous aquifers.
 Recently, efforts have been made to improve the representation of groundwater systems in large-scale hydrological models.
 The evaluation of the accuracy of these model outputs is challenging because: (1) they are applied at much coarser resolutions than hillslope scale, (2) they simplify geological structures generally known at local scale, and (3) they do not adequately include local water management practices (mainly groundwater pumping).
 Here, we apply a large-scale hydrological model (CWatM), coupled with the groundwater flow model MODFLOW, in two different climatic, geological, and socioeconomic regions, the Seewinkel area (Austria) and the Bhima basin (India).
 The coupled model enables simulation of the impact of the water table on groundwater-soils and groundwater-rivers exchanges, groundwater recharge through leaking canals, and groundwater pumping.
 This regional scale analysis enables assessment of the model's ability to simulate water tables at fine spatial resolutions (1 km for CWatM, 100-250 m for MODFLOW) and when groundwater pumping is well estimated.
 Evaluating large-scale models remains challenging, but the results show that the reproduction of (1) average water table fluctuations and (2) water table depths without bias can be a benchmark objective of such models.
-We found that subgridgrid resolution (river incision) is the main factor that affects water table depth bias because it smooths river incision, while pumping affects time fluctuations.
+We found that grid resolution is the main factor that affects water table depth bias because it smooths river incision, while pumping affects time fluctuations.
 Finally, we use the model to assess the impact of groundwater-based irrigation pumping on evapotranspiration, groundwater recharge, and water table observations from boreholes.